sanketmukadamPySimpleGui/SanketMCPServer/README.md

 1.  **Web Client (`clients.py`)**: This is the user-facing application and the central orchestrator.
 It's a FastAPI web server that serves the chat UI.
 When a user sends a message, the client is responsible for communicating with the selected LLM, managing the conversation history, and invoking the MCP server when the LLM decides to use a tool.

 2.  **LLM Provider (OpenAI or Ollama)**: This is the "brain" of the agent.
 The client sends the conversation history and a description of the available MCP tools to the LLM.
-The LLM then decides whether to respond directly with text or to request a tool call to gather more information or perform an action.
+The LLM then decides whether to respond with text or to request a tool call to gather more information or perform an action.

 3.  **MCP Server (`fastmcp_quickstart.py`)**: This is the "hands" of the agent.
 It's a local server that exposes a set of capabilities (tools) to the client via the Model Context Protocol.
 It handles the actual execution of tasks like reading a file, running a SQL query, or calling the weather API.